Last Updated on November 22, 2023

 - Residual or recurrent tumor

-- The tumor is located in a critical area like the spine or femoral neck
+- Lesion at the critical sites like the spine or femoral neck

 On CT, osteoid osteoma appears as a circumscribed annular lesion with a double-attenuating sign [lesion within a lesion]

 MRI has not been useful in the diagnosis of osteoid osteoma.